Rudolph III of Burgundy: Legacy

-As the last member of the Burgundian Welfs, Rudolph was considered a weak ruler by his contemporaries.
+As the last legitimate member of the Burgundian Welfs, Rudolph was considered a weak ruler by his contemporaries.
 The chronicler Wipo of Burgundy called him effete; according to Hermann of Reichenau, his rule was marked by idleness and chaos.
 Thietmar of Merseburg named the Burgundian counts the actual rulers, while Rudolph only held the royal title.

-At least from 1018, Rudolph actually ruled as a mock king in the shadow of his designated successor, who also interfered in domestic conflicts.
+At least from 1018, Rudolph actually ruled as a mock king in the shadow of his designated successor, Emperor Henry II, who also interfered in domestic conflicts.
 Emperor Conrad II likewise had to defend his right of succession against the embittered resistance of the Burgundian nobility.